alexs2112/University-Notes/GLGY209/14 - Igneous Rocks, Classification, Phaneritic Textures.md

 		 - Not separated in terms of speed, but in mineralogical results

 ### Bodies of intrusive rocks
-Batholith (?) largest body of intrusive rocks
+Batholith largest body of intrusive rocks
- - Magma chamber which solidified in the Earth's interior, then raised to the surface Stock (?), very large body of intrusive rocks
+ - Magma chamber which solidified in the Earth's interior, then raised to the surface Stock, very large body of intrusive rocks
  - Column shape, prismatic

 ### Igneous Bodies of Rocks